 not to scale and provided with sufficient dimensioning to enable demonstration of the area calculation.

-Identify and count all GLS luminaires in the Aggregate Method 1 sample space.
+Identify and count all GLS luminaires in the Aggregate Method 1 Sample Space.
 Do not count task lighting or display lighting.

-The Assessor Portal Online Form calculates the NLPD as the sum of the Wattage of all luminaires in the Aggregate Method sample space divided by the area of this space.
+The Assessor Portal calculates the NLPD as the sum of the Wattage of all luminaires in the Aggregate Method 1 Sample Space divided by the area of the Sample Space.

 Aggregate Method 2

-Aggregate Method 2 is similar to Aggregate Method 1 but also includes cell office space as well as Open Office Space.
-Aggregate Method 2 is used when the Open Office Space plus cell office space is more than 250m² or 50% of the Functional Space area, whichever is smaller.
+Aggregate Method 2 is similar to Aggregate Method 1 but also includes Cell Office Space as well as Open Office Space.
+Aggregate Method 2 is used when the Open Office Space plus Cell Office Space is at least 50% of the Functional Space area or at least 250m², whichever is smaller.

-The qualifying open office and cell office space areas need not be contiguous, but may be made up of a number of disconnected open office and cell office areas added together
+The qualifying Open Office Space and Cell Office Space areas need not be contiguous, but may be made up of a number of disconnected Open Office and Cell Office areas added together.

 Criteria